VeronicaBlake/student-workbook/src/reflections/wk7/quiz7.md

 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```

+The <slot> element is used to inject data into another element

 ```